Mweo-Bruce/hello-world/README.md

-# hello-world
+# Hello-world, GitHub
-Just another repository
+Just another repository.
-Bruce here, I like learning 'bout hacking and stuff.
+Bruce here, I like learning about hacking and stuff.